 Trauma informed care is pivotal in creating stability for children in our community, improving family stability, increasing the well-being of staff and volunteers, and growing long-term family and community resilience.
 In this season of remarkable change and community power we commit to working closely with our partners and peers to increase the community’s capacity around trauma informed care and family resilience.
-People Serving People is excited to host its Building a Trauma Informed Community Series for a third year this summer.
-And this time, we’re taking in online!
+People Serving People has hosted a Building a Trauma Informed Community Series for a three years now.
+Look for upcoming trainings on this page!

 Geared to staff, community members, volunteers, partners and colleagues that work with families, people experiencing homelessness, children and youth, and people who have experienced trauma, this series will introduce you to trauma informed care principles and an opportunity to apply them to your unique context.

 Previous Series Trainers

 Nicque Mabrey, Community Engagement Manager, People Serving People